Skip to main content

 Research synthesisLow evidenceModerate effect5 studies · 5 beneficial · 0 neutral · 0 harmful

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 5 studies) — conclusions should be considered preliminary.
-Most studies are reviews or animal-focused, with limited direct human trial data for the specific L-92 strain.
+Most included studies are reviews or preclinical work, not human clinical trials; only one study reported statistical significance.
+Doses and study durations were not consistently reported across studies.

 5 of 5 papers